tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_overview.md

 Because native library APIs are so dependent on a specific programming language, the documentation is usually written or driven by engineers rather than generalist technical writers.
 This is one area where it helps to be a former software engineer when doing documentation.

-Even so, technical writers can contribute a lot here in terms of style, consistency, clarity, tagging, and overall professionalism.
+Even so, you don't need to be a programmer.
+You just need a minimal understanding of the language.
+Technical writers can contribute a lot here in terms of style, consistency, clarity, tagging, and overall professionalism.

 You know what happens when engineers write &mdash; the content is cryptic and often incomplete.
 Usually the developer assumes everyone is as knowledgeable as he or she is, and any kind of extra explanatory detail, examples, cross-references, glossaries, or other helpful information is omitted.

 ## My approach to teaching native library API doc